-M-LOOP learns how the experiment works by fitting the parameters and costs using a gaussian process.
+M-LOOP's default optimization algorithm learns how the experiment works by fitting the parameters and costs using a gaussian process.
 This learning process can take some time.
 If M-LOOP is asked for new parameters before it has time to generate a new prediction, it will use the training algorithm to provide a new set of parameters to test.
 This allows for an experiment to be run while the learner is still thinking.
-The training algorithm by default is differential evolution, this algorithm is also used to do the first initial set of experiments which are then used to train M-LOOP.
+The training algorithm by default is differential evolution.
+This algorithm is also used to do the first initial set of experiments which are then used to train M-LOOP.
 If you would prefer M-LOOP waits for the learner to come up with its best prediction before running another experiment you can change this behavior with the option:

-'''

-no_delay = True
+''' no_delay = True #wait for learner to make generate new

-'''
+→parameters or use training algorithms '''

-Set no_delay to true to ensure there is no pauses between experiments and set it to false if you to give M-LOOP to have the time to come up with its most informed choice.
-Sometimes doing fewer more intelligent experiments will lead to an optimal quicker than many quick unintelligent experiments.
+Set no_delay to true to ensure that there are no pauses between experiments and set it to false if you want to give M-LOOP the time to come up with its most informed choice.
+Sometimes doing fewer more intelligent experiments will lead to an optimum quicker than many quick unintelligent experiments.
 You can delete the keyword if you are unsure and it will default to True.